adriannalmeida/PFL-projeto1/README.md

 Parameters roadmap: A list of tuples representing the roads between cities and their distances. start: The starting city. end: The destination city.

-##Returns A list of cities representing the shortest path from the starting city to the destination city.
+->Returns A list of cities representing the shortest path from the starting city to the destination city.
 If no path exists, it returns an empty list.

-##Implementation Details Extract Unique Cities: The function retrieves a list of all unique cities from the road map.
+->Implementation Details Extract Unique Cities: The function retrieves a list of all unique cities from the road map.

 Initialize Distances and Paths: It initializes distances and paths for each city, setting the distance to the start city as 0 and all others as infinity.
 Dijkstra's Algorithm: -The algorithm iteratively finds the closest unvisited city and updates the distances and paths of its neighbors. -It continues until the destination city is reached or all reachable cities are visited.